 With the aid of slides, Lavin discussed the historic revelations in her book, at the Wood Memorial Library on Wednesday, Oct.
 9, where she disclosed the archive of Connecticut’s earliest native Americans.
 She told of the European white settlements that advanced on the tribes in the 1600s, and the subsequent effect colonial aggression had on the Indian cultural evolution over 400 years.
 "A main theme of the book is that native American communities did NOT assimilate into white culture, and continued their cultures in indigenous communities throughout Connecticut.
 What was destroyed was their traditional economies," she said.

-A 30-year architect, and director of research and collections at the Institute for American and Indian Studies, in Washington, Conn., Lavin, by her own admission, lives and breathes archeology.
-“There is no other book like this that contains key misconceptions about native Americans,” said Lavin.
+A 30-year archaeologist, and director of research and collections at the Institute for American and Indian Studies, in Washington, Conn., Lavin, by her own admission, lives and breathes archeology.
+“There is no other book like this that attempts to eradicate negative misconceptions about native Americans,” said Lavin.
 “Among the misconceptions are assumptions that all tribes are ‘casino Indians’ who died out long ago.”
 She noted that the earliest settlers were actually sophisticated, adaptable communities whose art traditions included porcupine quill, embroidery, glass beading, bone and wood carving, basketry and jewelry making.

 Settlers within the boundaries of what is now the state of Connecticut arrived from Asia and Siberia more than 10,000 years ago, Lavin said, by crossing the sprawling plains of the Bering Strait.
 The diversity of Connecticut’s indigenous tribes may best be exemplified in the roles they played over these thousands of years, and in their ever-expanding industrialization throughout greater New England.
 Connecticut is where Lavin has focused much of her ethnographic research and discovery.

-The earliest native American site in Washington, Conn., is coincidently where Lavin lives today - a site where the earliest Paleo-Indians used tools for hunting and fishing on the banks of the Shepaug River.
-Paleo-Indian artifacts discovered in Connecticut are made of stone, bone, carbonized fibers, shell, antler and copper.
+The earliest native American site in Washington, Conn., is where Lavin works - a site where the earliest Paleo-Indians used tools for hunting and fishing on the banks of the Shepaug River.
+Paleo-Indian artifacts discovered in Connecticut are made of stone, bone and carbonized fibers.

 “They were complex societies of native Americans with complex cultural systems,” said Lavin.
 “The tribal members had roles, responsibilities and rights… as well as religious clans and socio-political hierarchies of warrior societies, servants and slaves.”

-Other early Connecticut tribes included Mashantucket Pequot and Mohegans - part of the “Algonkian” Indian family that settled in Norwich by the Thames River, thus giving our state its name: “Connecticut” derives from the Indian word "Quinatucquet,” which translates, "Beside the Long Tidal River."
+Other early Connecticut tribes included Mashantucket Pequot and Mohegans, who that settled in Norwich by the Thames River, thus giving our state its name: “Connecticut” derives from the Indian word "Quinatucquet,” which translates, "Beside the Long Tidal River."

 A member of the audience, Betty MacDonald of South Windsor, who once lived in Norwich, said, “When we lived in Norwich we would often visit the monument to Uncas on Sachem Street.
 Uncas was the first chief of the Mohegan tribe.”
-The Norwich street name, “Sachem,” means “Head Chief,” and upon the near obliteration of the Pequot tribe in 1637, Uncas became chief of the remaining tribe.
-Uncasville, Conn., is named for him.
+The Norwich street name, “Sachem,” means “Head Chief,” and Uncasville, Conn., is named for him.

 Other early Connecticut tribes included the Eastern and Western Niantic, the Narraganset, the Nipmuc, and the Wappinger, many of whom have Connecticut towns named after them, including Wapping, an iconic division of South Windsor.